Why Do My Brakes Squeak In The Morning?

 When a vehicle is parked overnight, the brake discs become exposed to the elements.
 The moisture in the air can condense on the surface of the brake discs.

-Apart from the rust resulting due to moisture, brake pads also tend to stick to the moistened surface of the brake disc, causing a high-frequency vibration.
+Apart from the rust resulting from moisture, brake pads also tend to stick to the moistened surface of the brake disc, causing a high-frequency vibration.
 This vibration further generates noise, which can be quite annoying for the driver and passengers.

-One way prevent brake squeaking is to drive your car around for a few minutes in the morning before applying the brakes.
+One way to prevent brake squeaking due to the rust layer on the brake rotor is by driving your car around for a few minutes in the morning before applying the brakes.
 This will allow the brake discs to heat up and evaporate any moisture that may have developed overnight.

 Fixing brakes that squeak due to moisture and rust buildup involves a relatively complex procedure.
 The process requires removing the wheel, brake calipers, and brake pads.
 After that, spraying CRC brake cleaner onto the brake disc and utilizing a steel brush to scrub and wipe it with a shop towel.